 What We Do

 Our primary goal is to alleviate suffering in the animal population within San Juan County.
 We advocate, encourage, and support spaying and neutering of dogs and cats.
 More fixed animals result in fewer unwanted litters and better general health.
 To this end we have a Spay/Neuter Program that provides financial assistance to people who want to have their pets fixed.
-In 2013, this program helped with the spay/neuter of 1,400 dogs and cats.
+In 2014, this program helped with the spay/neuter of over 1,350 dogs and cats.
 The League works toward the prevention of disease in area animal populations by providing low-cost vaccination clinics eight times a year.
 This enables people who could otherwise not afford to give preventative treatment to their animals to inoculate them against the most common and deadly pet diseases.
 The Rabies Clinic Program is extremely successful and has provided many people with the opportunity to keep their pets healthy.
-In 2013, over 2,600 vaccinations were given at these clinics.
+In 2014, over 2,900 cats and dogs were vaccinated at these clinics.
 The Education Program finds opportunities to educate members of the community with regard to the needs and responsibilities of pet ownership.
-The League provides support and assistance to pets and owners thorough our website and through special programs such as emergency food and medical care.
+The League provides support and assistance to pets and owners through our website and through special programs such as emergency food and medical care.